SCENE 01 / MARINE WILDLIFE

 What's the best season for wildlife filming in New Zealand?

-Royal albatross at Taiaroa Head can be filmed September to May, with chicks present January to August; sperm whales are filmable year-round at Kaikōura; humpback migration peaks June to August; and kiwi are filmable year-round but most active in summer with longer daylight.
+Royal albatross at Taiaroa Head can be filmed September to May, with chicks present January to August.
+Sperm whales are filmable year-round at Kaikōura.
+Humpback migration peaks June to August.
+And kiwi are filmable year-round but most active in summer with longer daylight.
 We advise on the optimal window for each species.

 Planning Wildlife Filming?